bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/experimentdata.rst

 ^^^^^^^^^^^^^^^^^

 The ``project_dir`` argument is used to :ref:`store the ExperimentData to disk <experimentdata-store>` You can provide a string or a path to a directory.
+This can either be a relative or absolute path.
 If the directory does not exist, it will be created.

 .. code-block:: python